 Employees who earned a Bachelor's Degree earn 24% more than those who only managed to attain a certificate or diploma.

 Professionals who attained a Master's Degree are awarded salaries that are 29% more than those with a Bachelor's Degree.

 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Albania who work in Fashion and Apparel earn 7% less than their female counterparts on average.
+In the field of Fashion and Apparel in Albania, the average difference between the salary of male and female employees is 7%.

-Fashion and Apparel professionals in Albania are likely to observe a salary increase of approximately 4% every 28 months.
+Professionals working in Fashion and Apparel in Albania are likely to observe a salary increase of approximately 4% every 28 months.
 The national average annual increment for all professions combined is 4% granted to employees every 29 months.